Wizkiller96/WizBot/docs/guides/linux-guide.md

 Authentication: Password or SSH
 (Select SSH if you know what you are doing, otherwise choose password)
 ```
-**Setting up NadekoBot**
+**Setting up WizBot**
 Assuming you have followed the link above to setup an account and a Droplet with a 64-bit operational system on Digital Ocean and got the `IP address and root password (in your e-mail)` to login, it's time to get started.

-**This section is only relevant to those who want to host Nadeko on DigitalOcean.
+**This section is only relevant to those who want to host WizBot on DigitalOcean.
 Go through this whole section before setting the bot up.**

 #### Prerequisites